accountingnerd/pause-gmail-inbox/README.md

 I'm writing this in January of 2023 as a personal project.
 If all goes well, I will never have to touch this thing again.
 If I update this project at all, it will be because something broke on my side.

+You should also be aware that I am not being particularly disciplined with git on this project, and I may `git push -f` on the main branch occasionally.

 If you want new features, feel free to fork the project and add your own features.
 If you submit a pull request it will probably be ignored.
 Don't feel bad.